Monkey Man

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Kid makes his first assassination attempt on Rana, stabbing him in the club, crossing the point of no return and committing fully to his revenge mission., moving from reaction to action.

 The Collapse moment at 91 minutes (75% through) represents the emotional nadir.
-Here, The hijra temple is raided and destroyed by Rana's forces in retaliation, with members of Kid's found family killed or brutalized—Alpha is severely beaten, representing the death of Kid's hope for redemption through community., illustrates the protagonist at their lowest point.
+Here, The hijra temple is raided and destroyed by Rana's forces in retaliation, with members of Kid's found family killed or brutalized—Alpha is severely beaten, representing the death of Kid's hope for redemption through community., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 80% of the runtime.
 The hijra community, despite their losses, chooses to stand with Kid for the final confrontation, transforming his personal vendetta into a collective uprising against oppression—Kid accepts his role as symbol, not just avenger., demonstrating the transformation achieved throughout the journey.